Fescue’s Summer Off Season

 Limelight Hydrangeas grace the July landscapes with large lime-white blooms.

-Brown Patch – One benefit of the dry air of July is less brown patch disease in fescue lawns.
-Brown patch occurs when there is excessive moisture, high humidity, and/or high dew points when nighttime temperatures are in the 70s or more and daytime temperatures are in the 90s.
+One benefit of the dry air of July is less brown patch disease in fescue lawns.
+Brown patch occurs when there is excessive moisture, high humidity, and/or high due points when nighttime temperatures are in the 70s or more and daytime temperatures are in the 90s.
 Brown patch is worse in areas with dense shade and/or low wind movement.
 Anytime the leaf blades of your fescue stay wet for more than 6 hours at a time in the summer, brown patch is unavoidable.

 The temptation is to water fescue more frequently in the summer.
 It is common for us to find fescue lawns with the irrigation set to run morning and night creating the perfect conditions for the disease to spread.
 If you have heavy shade and/or low wind movement (most smaller backyards) water after sunrise and no more than every other day.
 Resist the urge to water more.
 Your fescue is not dying due to summer heat, it is struggling with brown patch.